69-year-old man survives 22 hours adrift off Japan coast

 “He was out in the sea alone for 22 hours.
 I am amazed by his survival skills,” one coastguard official was quoted by AFP as saying.

 In a separate incident in October, two men from the Solomon Islands were rescued after remaining adrift for 29 days after their GPS tracker stopped working.
-They were rescued almost 400 kilometres off the coast of Papua New Guinea, from where they began their journey.
+They were rescued almost 400km off the coast of Papua New Guinea, from where they began their journey.

 Register for free to continue reading